 SmartAHC’s RoiDOC sensors monitor pigs’ body temperature 24/7 and, from the temperature changes, indicate if the pigs are ill or ovulating.
 Such physiological data goes to the cloud-based system, where algorithms run and anticipate when the animals are ready to breed.
 This guides breeding operations, increasing the number of piglets per sow per year (PSY) by three to five on average.

 Farmers also do not always know exactly how many pigs they have on their farms or their pigs’ weight.
-To solve that problem, SmartAHC has rolled out another system called RoiVISION, which uses computer vision and geospatial data reasoning technologies, to count the number of pigs,
+To solve that problem, SmartAHC has rolled out another system called RoiVISION, which uses computer vision and geospatial data reasoning technologies, to count the number of pigs, estimate the weight of each pig and monitor their growth.

 By identifying each pig and its behavioral features and recording its growth and eating habits, the system gives farmers the up-to-date information they need to improve farm efficiency.
 For instance, from tracking the weight of their pigs, farmers know when to reduce feed, hence spending less to achieve the same level of production.